-The elevators that currently serve 168 St, 181 St, and 191 St on the 1 train, and 181 St and 190 St on the A train, are over 80 years old.
-They’ve been in service since those stations first opened in the early 1900s.
-While that is an impressive run, as they’ve aged, the elevators have become more and more unreliable.
-Water damage has only made the reliability issues worse.
+The elevators that served 168 St, 181 St, and 191 St on the train, and 181 St and 190 St on the train, were over 80 years old and were in service since those stations first opened in the early 1900s.
+As they aged, the elevators became more and more unreliable, and water damage made the reliability issues worse.

-So, over the course of the next three years, we’re removing the existing elevator equipment at each station and replacing it with new elevator systems within the existing shafts.
-These new elevators will:
+Since 2019, we’ve worked to remove elevator equipment at each station and replacing it with new elevator systems within the existing shafts.
+These new elevators:

 - Provide faster, more reliable service

-- Reduce crowding with additional points of entry at 168 1 station and 191 1 station and wider doors at 181 on the A train
+- Reduce crowding with additional points of entry at 168 St station and 191 St station, and wider doors at 181 St on the train

 - Provide security with two CCTV security cameras in each elevator